google-research-datasets/great/README.md

 Each dataset split is stored in a sharded text file.
 Each shard is named `<split>__VARIABLE_MISUSE__SStuB.txt-<shard number>-of-<number of shards>`.
 Each of these files is a regular text file, in which every line contains a JSON-encoded example.
 Reading each line separately and then decoding it as JSON will reconstitute one example per line.

-We also store an older formatting of the exact same data as sharded JSON files, where every shard is a single JSON-encoded list of examples.
-The newer one-object-per-text-line format seems to be more convenient for data readers, e.g., that from TensorFlow's tf.data, so we will be retiring the older JSON files.

 We chose numbers of shards to ensure no individual file is larger than the GitHub-imposed 100MB per-file limit.